*Program pending approval and subject to change

 What You Will Learn

-Texas State in Ireland spends five weeks in Cork, Ireland, where students earn six hours of credit in Advanced English (ENG 3341 -- Irish Literature and ENG 3311 -- Travel Writing).
-The program includes weekly excursions to cultural sites in Ireland; in recent years students have visited Dublin, the Aran Islands, Ross Castle and Gougane Barra Forest Park.
+Texas State in Ireland spends five weeks in Cork, Ireland, where students earn six hours of credit in Advanced English (ENG 3341/5323 -- Irish Literature and ENG 3329/5395 -- Irish Mythology).
+The program includes weekly excursions to cultural sites in Ireland; in 2019 we will visit Kilmainham Gaol (Dublin), Newgrange, Ross Castle, the Dingle Peninsula, the Rock of Cashel and Gougane Barra Forest Park.
 Students also attend local concerts and plays.
 Classes meet Monday-Thursday from 8:30 to 12:30, allowing students ample free time for travel in Cork and Ireland, as well as to nearby cities such as London and Paris.

 |Departure from U.S.

 |First day of classes abroad

 - Tuition and fees for six hours of university credit